andrewgremlich/media_organizer/readme.md

 ## Features

-- Organize photos and videos in a folder structure based off creation dates.
+- Organize photos, videos, and audio in a folder structure based off creation dates.

   - Organize a single media file, or a folder containing unorganized media files.